microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![pq editor dim table](/5-Power%20BI/assets/pq%20editor%20dim%20table%20table.jpg)

 20. Follow the transformation steps.
-M codes are described in “Advanced Editor” in detail.
-The description of this transformation is,
+The M codes are comprehensively explained within the "Advanced Editor."
+The purpose of this transformation is outlined as follows:
-- Remove unnecessary columns.
-For instance, the moves column is for the fact table, not for the dimension table.
+- Eliminate extraneous columns, such as the moves column, which is designed for the fact table, rather than the dimension table.
-- Instead of showing white_id and black_id columns in this table, try to show white_player_id_index and black_player_id_index instead.
+- Substitute the white_id and black_id columns in this table with white_player_id_index and black_player_id_index for enhanced clarity.

 ![advanced editor](/5-Power%20BI/assets/pq%20editor%20dim%20tabletable%20advaned%20editor.jpg)